 You can use any of these sprays to dampen your skin or makeup brush when applying powder products (like your highlighter or eyeshadow!) to get a bold color pay-off.
 We like to spritz of Gerard Cosmetics Slay All Day on your cheeks before applying highlight.
 The super fine mist of this spray works perfectly for that.
 You can try spritzing some M•A•C Fix + onto your makeup brush when applying eyeshadow pigments or shimmery products to get bolder color and less fall-out.
 We like M•A•C or MUFE sprays best when applying products to the eyes!
 Their ingredients are more sensitive to that delicate area.

 Try out a few sprays and see what works best for your skin type.
 The M•A•C Fix + is a really great, versatile spray if you’re looking for the one that does it all.
 We really like layering the spray into each step of our application, and it keeps your makeup lasting forever!
 Don’t be afraid to use a few different sprays to get the perfectly fleek face of your dreams.

 Cause, personally, I need my makeup to stay snatched thru rain, wind, or sun.
 I wanna hike a mountain and look like I just stepped out of the studio.
 Let a date try to take you swimming– we don’t play!

 Jessica Seifert is a makeup enthusiast with winged liner sharp enough to slay her enemies.
-She spends her free time turning people into ghouls, goblins, and zombies.
-Learning about new makeup techniques or skincare is her passion, and sharing those findings with you is her joy.
+She spends her free time turning people into beautiful monsters & zombies.
+Learning about new makeup techniques and skincare is her passion!
 View all the posts by Jessica Seifert